 That is, until an anonymous hacker somehow leaks Sky’s plans for his promposal to Ali on their senior class’s weekly e-blast in a super homophobic (and racist) way.
 Now everyone – including Ali himself – knows how Sky feels.
 Sky is devastated, but soon realizes he’s not as alone in this fight as he first thought, and that friendship can be found in the most unlikely of places.
 And while trying to track down the hacker, learns the much more important lesson about being true to yourself.

-Continue reading “The Sky Blues: Blog Tour & Book Review”
+Continue reading “The Sky Blues by Robbie Couch: Blog Tour & Book Review”